 I'm on a diet, we all are.
 It's not a very good diet.
 I try to limit the amount of fried food I eat.
 I try to limit the amount of soda I drink.
 But so far, I haven't thought a whole lot about limiting the amount of microplastics I eat.
 (Yes, microplastics.)

 This is now a thing, and it's a little scary.
-Microplastics are basically little, tiny pieces of plastic that get into.
-Just about everything.
+Microplastics are basically little, tiny pieces of plastic that get into just about everything.
 Researchers are trying to figure out how much microplastics will actually impact our health as human beings and you will love this.
-There is a new study out that says that microplastics can not only get into our gut, but also spread to other organs in our body.
+There is a recent study out that says that microplastics can not only get into our gut, but also spread to other organs in our body.
 (Yay.)

 The Plastics In Our Seas: What We Throw Away